 This section explains how to open each Excel spreadsheet in a new instance by configuring a registry key.
 From all methods, this one involves the most steps to configure.
 However, if you need Excel to open a new instance by default, this method may be worth your while.

 Please be careful when adjusting the registry.
 Adjusting the wrong entries may cause serious problems.
-Before making changes to the registry, please make a backup for restoring purposes.
+If you’re new to this, it could be good to make a backup of the registry before making any changes.
+In that way you can always restore it.
 To do this:

 - Click Start -> type ‘Regedit’ -> click on Regedit in the search results